denten-books/plain-text/1-metaphor.md

 binary machine code, the conversational model posed several significant challenges to the machine user.
-It resembled human communication in all its richness and variety, where in fact the machine "spoke" and "understood" only a limited set of words.
+It resembled human communication in all its richness and variety, where in fact the machine "spoke" and "understood" only a limited number of words.
 Researchers from the U.S. Air Force academy would later write:

 > The lower cost of computer access and the proliferation of on-line systems